-Your feedback is respected and valued by your teacher.
+Your feedback is respected and valued by your teachers.
 You are encouraged to provide your thoughts on the course and teaching, both positive and critical, directly to your teacher or by completing course and teacher evaluations via Griffith College's evaluation tool whenever these are available.

-4. Learning Content, Learning Activities and Learning Experiences

-4.1 Modules for Learning and Weekly Learning Content, Learning Activities and Learning Experience
+- 4. Learning Content, Learning Experiences and Learning Activities - 4.1.
+Modules for Learning and Weekly Learning Content, Learning Experiences and Learning Activities